 Choosing the right cause(s) can make all the difference when it comes to making a tangible impact, inspiring your staff and building a sustainable relationship with your community.

-To get it right you’ll need to consider the following three things:
+To get it right you’ll need to consider the following three things

 The most appealing and convenient charities aren’t necessarily the best partners for an employee volunteering program.
 If you want a successful, sustainable partnership which inspires your staff you need to develop relationships with organisations with a genuine need for the help you’re offering, show clear potential for making impact and have an efficient, communicative management team who will proactively engage with ways you can help.
 Don’t rush in.

-Where to support
+Who to support

 Young people are a favourite for corporate support – whether children who are unwell, underachieving school kids, or NEETs.
 Of course they’re a vital demographic, but the reality is that they’re already relatively well served by the public sector.
 In fact, during the working day when your colleagues will want to volunteer, most children are supported by a wonderful free-at-the-point-of use service: school.

 Where to support: Much to my amusement a CSR manager once told me that his colleagues liked ‘volunteering opportunities within easy reach of tube stations’.
 Not surprisingly really, I don’t like trekking across London to places I’ve never been either.
-But many areas are in London are deprived partly because they aren’t on good transport links.
+But many areas in London are deprived partly because they aren’t on good transport links.
 If you drew a heat-map showing the concentration of corporate support, the tip of Islington, Hackney and Tower Hamlets would be scorching-red-hot.
 Equally deserving areas just a stone’s throw away from the city on a mainline train – Lewisham, for example – hardly get a look in.

 How to support: A couple of weeks ago I attended a meeting held by a network of larger charities in London.
 They were all facing the same conundrum: how to wean corporates off group-based ‘Paint & Fix Opportunities’ onto more meaningful stuff.
 The reality is that doing a one-off event for groups greater than ten is a serious burden for any charity, particularly smaller ones.
 With this in mind think creatively about how else you can provide support.
 Pro-bono work, running capacity building workshops, individual volunteering and trusteeship can all work well.